What Is A Savings Account? And How Do They Work

 How to open a savings account

-Opening a savings account in Canada is easy.
+Opening a savings account is easy.
 You just need identification, money and fill a few forms.
 Online savings accounts can be opened much quicker than traditional savings accounts.

 We know financial people say that all the time.
 “Opening this or that is easy!” and the next thing you know you’re asking your uncle to co-sign a document and searching for your cat’s birth certificate and the addresses of your last 18 employers.
 But in this case, it’s true!